 How to make Instant Pesarattu dosa

-1. In a large mixing bowl add green gram flour, rice flour, and salt.
-Add water to make a thin flowing consistency batter, which should be like dosa batter’s consistency.
+1. Add green gram flour, rice flour, and salt in a large mixing bowl.
+Add water to make a thin, flowing consistency batter, like the dosa batter’s consistency.
 And keep it aside for a while.

-2. Add ginger, red chili, green chili, and a teaspoon of cumin seeds to the mixer and grind it until it is coarsely done Add or remove red chili according to your taste.
+2. Add ginger, red/green chili, and a teaspoon of cumin seeds to the mixer and grind until it is coarsely done.
+Add or remove red chili according to your taste.
 Adding more is red chilies that give better color and aroma to the dosa.

-3. Now add the ground chili mixer to the kept aside batter and combine them well so that the spices gifts get mixed up well.
+3. Add the ground chili mixer to the kept-aside batter and combine them well so that the spices gifts get mixed up well.

-4. Heat a pan on high flame and drizzle a teaspoon of oil over the pan and-and spread them as it coats evenly on the surface of the pan.
+4. Place a pan over high heat, drizzle a teaspoon of oil over the pan, and spread it as it coats evenly on the pan's surface.

-5. Take about a ladle of moong dal batter and gently spread them thinly in the circular motion like in the picture.
-Drizzle a tablespoon of chopped onion is the random roller that dosa and again drizzle a teaspoon of oil to make and the dosa crispier.
+5. Take about a ladle of moong dal batter and gently spread it thinly in a circular motion like in the picture.
+Drizzle a tablespoon of chopped onion on the random roller that dosa, and again drizzle a teaspoon of oil to make the dosa crispier.

-You can also and add ghee or butter for the rich taste.
-Cook until it turns golden brown and flip dosa on the pan, and cook on the other side till it becomes crispy on both sides.
+You can also add ghee or butter for a rich taste.
+Cook until it turns golden brown, flip the dosa on the pan, and cook on the other side until it becomes crispy on both sides.
 Leave it a little longer for crispier dosa.

 Serve pesarattu dosa along with coconut chutney or any of your favorite chutney.
 It is usually served with upma.